 5. Great Lakes Science Center

-Located in downtown Cleveland, the Great Lakes Science Center is a museum and educational facility.
-Founded in 1996, the facility features signature & traveling exhibits, an IMAX Dome theater, a meeting space, and a cafe.
+The Great Lakes Science Center (GLSC) is a fabulous museum and educational center downtown that opened in 1996.
+This museum features signature and traveling exhibits.
+Plus, an impressive IMAX Dome theater, a science center gift shop, and a cozy cafe.

 See Related: Fun & Best Things to Do in Cincinnati, Ohio

 Address: 1979 W 25th St, Cleveland, Ohio 44113, United States

 Established in 1912, the West Side Market is a historic public market in Cleveland.
 Before Its official founding, the market began in 1840 on a nearby street.
 It’s home to over 100 vendors offering seafood, meats, produce, candy, baked goods, dairy products, and so much more.

 The European-style market was renovated in the early 2000s.
 Today, it’s one of the most popular things to do in Cleveland for tourists and locals alike.
 The main structure resembles an old train station and features a century-old 137-foot-tall clock tower.

 Not to mention, the West Side Market was listed on the National Register of Historic Places in 1973.
 Drenched in history, it attracts many tourists every year.